Boiler Water Treatment by Hydro X

 What does Boiler Water Treatment reduce the risk of?

-Boiler water treatment reduces the risk of overheating, which can lead to temporary of permanent damage within the system.
+Boiler water treatment reduces the risk of overheating (reduces heat transfer), which can lead to temporary of permanent damage within the system.
 Softening the water inside BEFORE it is activated or switched on is the key.
 It gives scale less of a chance to form.
 Even with this treatment a chemical inhibitor may be necessary to prevent further production loss.

 Carbonic acid is a form of weak acid, meaning its PH levels do not differ much from a neutral level in comparison to other acids (the ‘in comparison’ part is vital as this isn’t saying it would be completely unharmful).